idnow/de.idnow.android/README.md

 }
 ```

-If it's the other way round (your 3rd party lib ships more than armeabi, armeabi-v7a, arm64-v8a and x86, you have to exclude these folders, so the remaining folders match the Idnow SDK folders.
+If it's the other way round (your 3rd party lib ships more than armeabi, armeabi-v7a, arm64-v8a, you have to exclude these folders, so the remaining folders match the Idnow SDK folders.

 For further reading:
 http://developer.android.com/ndk/guides/abis.html